petedejoy/documentation/v2/clickstream/destinations/resonate.md

 ## Why send data to Resonate using Astronomer Clickstream?

-Integrating Astronomer Clickstream with Resonate will save you the work that comes with a manual integration.
-More importantly, it will enhance Resonate's platform and equip your team to better understand your customer base, effectively measure your marketing performance, and create engaging, front-end content.
+Integrating Astronomer Clickstream with Resonate will circumvent the need for manual implementation.
+More importantly, it will enrich the data you see in your Resonate dashboard and equip your team to better understand your customer base.
+Once your team has a better grasp of your customer base, it can effectively measure marketing performance and create engaging content.

 ## Getting Started with Resonate and Astronomer Clickstream

+*Note that this connector supports client-side analytics.js only.
+You also need to have implemented Astronomer [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*

 ### Resonate Side